Jenštejn Castle: Destruction of castle

 In the following decades, the castle was owned by many owners (Oldřich of Černice of Kácov, Ctibor Čepec of Libiš, Jindřich of Aachen, Jan Libický of Libice and others).
 Between 1408 and 1414 Prokop the Great reportedly grew up in the castle.
-Finally, his last owner was Jan Dobřichovský of Dobřichov, who acquired the castle in 1560, but he drunk it, and when he died in 1583, the castle took the royal chamber due fines and added it in 1587 to the Brandýs estate.
+Finally, his last owner was Jan Dobřichovský of Dobřichov, who acquired the castle in 1560, but he drank it, and when he died in 1583, the castle took the royal chamber due fines and added it in 1587 to the Brandýs estate.
 Castle lost his sense, was not inhabited and quickly fell into disrepair, so that after ten years, in 1597, the governor of Brandýs Kašpar of Milštejn announced to the chamber that Jindřich Homut of Harasov asked "for an old truss with other wood in the abandoned chateau of Ještejn", but added that "over the same castle at the tower, still a piece of brickwork around 15 pairs of rafters is standing, with beams, hambalets…", and perhaps at that time he still considered the repair of the building possible.
 However, no repairs were made, because the 1608's record notes Jenštejn as an "old and derelict castle".

 In 1640, during the Thirty Years' War, the castle was burned down by the Swedish army.
 After the Thirty Years' War, Jenštejn remained for a long time only burnt, ravaged, and empty grunts, according to the Brandýs urbary from 1651 "the Jenštejn fortress ... used to be bricks covered and with few rooms inside.
 It stands on a rock, around fortress is trench deep fill with water, a wooden bridge was over it, and it is all abandoned and so desolate.

 It was abandoned until the end of the 18th century when the castle was once again inhabited by several poor rural families, each family owned one floor.
 It was settled until the beginning of the 20th century.
 However, the families often interfered with the interior of the tower, which greatly damaged it.
 Their interventions were removed during the modern reconstruction.
 The material of the crumbling castle was also used by the locals to build their houses, which was in the case of abandoned settlements, churches, castle, etc., which is a common affair.

 From 2016 until today (2019), the exterior facade of the tower is being preserved under wooden construction.